atomsandbits/atomsandbits/README.md

 ## License

-The [current license](LICENSE.md) (CC-A-NC-SA-4.0) is fairly restrictive.
+The [current license](LICENSE.md) ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)) is fairly restrictive.
 In the future we plan to create a community-edition (MIT License) and an enterprise-edition (open-source but proprietary license).